ShawnWolgu/snplot/README.md

 # Update Log
 ## Ver0.4
 - Added a small status monitor.
 It can reflect reading or writing the config file and exporting the current image.
-- Add colormap switch and change the cmap sequence by colorwheel
+- Add colormap switch and change the cmap sequence by colorwheel.
-- Modified the paddings and tick length in default style to make it more like a common Nature style
+- Modified the paddings and tick length in default style to make it more like a common Nature style.
+- Refactored part of the code.

 ## Ver0.3
 - Fixed an issue with legends in linemarkdata (e.g., point, line, combination).